 If you are exempt from RWT under an Act other than the Tax Acts, you may need to apply to us to be granted exempt status and be included on the electronic register.

 To do this, check the register to see if you are already included.
 If you are, you already have an exemption.
 If you are not included on the register you can apply for an exemption.

 If you are a charity registered with Charities Services, you do not need to apply for RWT exempt status.
 We will automatically put you on the register.

 You can apply for RWT exempt status.
 We will tell you when you are added to the register and, if applicable, what the expiry date for your exemption is.

 If your exemption is due to expire, you can reapply if you want to keep RWT exempt status.

-You are responsible for notifying us if you no longer meet the criteria for an exemption, unless you're a deregistered charity.
-We will update your status and the register.
+Unless you're a deregistered charity, you need to let us know if you no longer meet the criteria for an exemption -we will update your status and the register.

 Check that your payer, for example your bank, knows about any changes to your exempt status.

 What this means for payers of investment income